 Network services are a critical element of today's information systems.
 Network administrators build computer networks and server systems, troubleshoot obstacles, and manage and support these networks and systems.
-When trouble occurs on a network, the network administrator recovers from the problem and maintains the data on the network.
-In this concentration, students acquire knowledge about the operation of network systems and about information security.
+When trouble occurs

-- Internet Service Designer/Operator/Administrator Security manager for corporate intranets and mission-critical business systems - Manager who builds and operates various server environments (Web, database, video, etc.) - .
-Consultant integrating and supporting a wide range of networks, including cloud services and IoT devices - Engineer developing and operating client/server software for network systems
+- Internet Service Designer/Operator/Administrator Security manager for corporate intranets and mission-critical business systems - Manager who builds and operates various server environments (Web, database, video, etc.) - Consultant integrating and supporting a wide range of networks, including cloud services and IoT devices - Engineers for the development and operation of online server/client systems

-Messages from Project Sponsors
+Messages from Project Sponsor